ash322ash422/ai_projects/ML_Movie_Recommend/userBased_CollaborativeFiltering/README.md

-# Movie Recommendation System using User-Based Collaborative Filtering
+# Vyorius Test: Movie Recommendation System using User-Based Collaborative Filtering
 This project implements a user-based collaborative filtering recommendation system in both Python and C++.
 The system suggests movies to users based on how others with similar interests have rated those movies.

 ## step 1: